GiorgosPram/remote-sensing/README.md

 ## Running

-`main.py` contains the examples to run.
+`main.py` contains the examples to run, uncomment each code block to run the example.

 ## TODO List